mymai91/lotus-blog/README.md

 YOLO You are hyped when someone mention microservices?
 Look no further Microblog is the first blog in Lotus Framework - EVER!

+The app is created to demo the modularity of Lotus.
+It consists of 3
+apps:

+* admin - web frontend for administration
+* web   - web frontend for public
+* api   - web api

 ## Bootstrap

 Run `./setup.sh`